Family Violence & Family Law

 Restraining Orders

 Children who witness violence between their parents are often terrified by it and do not understand what is happening.
 A child that is directly or indirectly exposed to family violence has experienced family violence.
 Even children who do not witness the violence are affected by living in a home where it is present.
-Children who live in homes where there is violence may have behavioural problems and low self-esteem and may be at risk to be violent or be victimized by violence in their relationships later in life.
+Children who live in homes where there is violence may have behavioural problems and low self-esteem.
+They may also be at risk to be violent or be victimized by violence in their relationships later in life.

 Supervised Parenting Time